-I probably should’ve known something was up when I found myself scrubbing the bathroom floor with my go-to “Grace means business” bathroom cleaner (baby wipes) at 4:30 in the morning on Sunday, December 30.
-I was 37 weeks and one day along, and I don’t want to gross anyone out (so I won’t mention the fact that I had lost my mucus plug two days prior).
-This had been a sure sign that labor was impending with the other two kids, but I had read enough “Am I in labor?” and “When will I go into labor?” forums with the other two kids to know that plugs can easily reform themselves—so losing it could mean absolutely nothing.
-I won’t get too graphic, but my OB had checked me (code for “checked my cervix”) on Wednesday, and I was barely 1 cm dilated and 50 percent effaced (I think?).
+I probably should’ve known something was up when I found myself scrubbing the bathroom floor with my go-to “grace means business” bathroom cleaner (baby wipes) at 4:30 in the morning on Sunday, December 30.
+I was 37 weeks and one day along in my third pregnancy, and I don’t want to gross anyone out (so I won’t mention the fact that I had lost my mucus plug two days prior).
+This had been a sure sign that labor was impending with the other two kids, but I had read enough “Am I in labor?” and “When will I go into labor?” forums with the older kids to know that plugs can easily reform themselves—so losing it could mean absolutely nothing.
+I won’t get too graphic, but my OB had checked me (code for “checked my cervix”) on Wednesday, and I was barely 1 centimeter dilated and 50 percent effaced.

 Anyway, back to the floor scrubbing.
-I had been sort of nesting—buying enough groceries to feed a family of 90, taking lots of bump pictures for preservation and posterity, putting up a pack-and-play in the guest room—for the majority of the pregnancy; while I’m no seasoned veteran of a mother, my memory is sharp enough to know that newborns are life-bombs and that they leave no time to be deep cleaning any bathrooms or buying any food or anything at all for many, many moons after their arrival.
+I had been sort of nesting—buying enough groceries to feed a family of 90, taking lots of bump pictures for preservation and posterity, putting up a pack-and-play in the guest room—for the majority of my pregnancy this third time around; while I’m no seasoned veteran of a mother, my memory is sharp enough to know that newborns are life-bombs and that they leave no time to be deep cleaning any bathrooms or buying any food or anything at all for many, many postpartum moons after their arrival.
 I finished cleaning, ignored several strong Braxton Hicks because I always have strong Braxton Hicks from about 20 weeks onward, and scheduled a blog post because my priorities are my priorities.

 Normal Sunday activities commenced: Mass and cafeteria doughnuts with a splash of spontaneity … a stop at the mall to walk and see if maybe the contractions would pick up?
 Not really.
 We came home and put our other two kids down for their naps.

-I went upstairs to lie down, and right as my head hit the pillow—BOOM—a gush of too much fluid to be one of those unfortunate “whoops, that sneeze/laugh/cough/vomit was too violent, and I may have urinated myself just a little bit” occurrences.
+I went upstairs to lie down, and right as my head hit the pillow—BOOM—a gush of too much fluid to be one of those unfortunate “omg, whoops, that sneeze/laugh/cough/morning sickness was too violent, and I may have urinated myself just a little bit” occurrences.
 Anyway, could it be?
 A broken water of my very own?
 My husband Simon was at the foot of the bed, and he confirmed my suspicion … totally broken.
 It was mostly clear with a tinge of pink and no meconium, which is all very good.

 There was a lot of confusion as to what doctor to call for orders, so after an eternity of popsicle eating and texting the sitter because I was a really annoying Nervous Nell about the kids, I finally got started on Pitocin around 6 p.m.

-Well just as soon as the Pitocin got kicked up to a four (what this means, I know not), I began sweating and heavy breathing through the contractions and went ahead and waved my white flag and put myself on the list for the juice.
-I was at a very impressive 4 cm.
+Well just as soon as the Pitocin got kicked up to a four (what this means, I know not), I began sweating and heavily breathing through the contractions and went ahead and waved my white flag and put myself on the list for the juice.
+I was at a very impressive 4 centimeters.
 I texted Simon that I had done so, and he said to try and wait if it wasn’t too much of a hard time.